RawanBawazir/mse150s23-project1/README.md

 * GNU

 ## Additionally, a few sentences describing two things I learned

 Because I usally calculat the stres and strin with my calculator, and then I used Excel to plot the graphs, it take a long time for me to do it , so I learned that Python saves a lot of time and I can repet tha steps for multuple materals or data sets.

 GIt is an excellent program for sharing codes and files that contain codes.

+in this project i learned and used the f-strings where is the goal of using it is make string interpolation simpler.

+for the aha moment, in the beginning i was just committing my work and i open git and i was not able to see the changes that i made and i noticed that i did not push !.